-- CON: Traffic
+- CON: Traffic jams

 Baltimore, like most big cities in the world, suffers from traffic congestion.
 The average driver will spend at least 30 minutes commuting to work.
-While it isn’t really necessary to drive, those that need to should avoid rush hour on busy routes such as the I-695, I-95, and I-395.
+While it isn’t really necessary to drive, those that need to do so should avoid rush hour on busy routes such as the I-695, I-95, and I-395.

 Safety in Baltimore

 Popular HBO TV series The Wire could be blamed for creating an image of Baltimore as a gritty city plagued by drugs, poverty and violent crime.
 While this dramatisation is wildly exaggerated, there is some truth in the portrayal.
 Crime rates do remain high in neglected parts of Baltimore but, that said, most middle-class Baltimoreans go about their daily lives without being affected.
-So new arrivals who stick to recommended areas and take sensible precautions should be just fine.
+So, new arrivals who stick to recommended areas and take sensible precautions should be just fine.

 + PRO: There are initiatives in place to rid Baltimore this unfavourable reputation

 The city authorities are determined to have people see Baltimore in a more positive light and have made a real effort to address the issue of crime.
 They’ve implemented the Safe Streets programme and invested in various intervention schemes to alleviate the problem, which are slowly but surely seeing results.

 Working in Baltimore